PBarnby/paper2/paper.md

 #Results
 The Simulations indicate that coagulation is the dominant growth mechanism for these particles.

+# Conclusions
+We have made fantastic insight into the BBOA ageing process.
+Nonetheless quesions remain unanswered, so more funding is required.

 #Figures
 All images are listed here